-How to Transfer Your Skills to a New Industry
+How to Transfer Skills From One Job to Another

 Moving to a new job can be a major transition.
 Moving to a whole new industry?
 That can be an even bigger transformation.
 To pull it off, you’ll need to identify and market the most applicable skills you’ve built up over the course of your career.